Top 5 Ads Of The Week: HBO hilariously tweets out Sopranos nicknames

 What: A brand Twitter thread actually worth reading.

-Who: HBO
+Who: HBO, Engine

 Why we care: One of the best ways brands can deliver on their quest to surprise and delight is by using a platform in an unexpected an fun way.
 Think Geico’s unskippable ad on YouTube.
 Or Tide’s 2018 Super Bowl commercial takeover.
 Here, HBO takes the increasingly tired format of Brand Twitter and turns it into a star-studded back-and-forth that quickly becomes a fun meta playtime in pop culture.
 Worth checking out for the WWE heat check.